 While there are treatments for various symptoms designed to bring relief quickly (usually a combination of medication and therapy), and therapies that can help individuals who aren’t completely bought into the idea of psychotherapy, those are the exceptions rather than the norm.

-Quick-fix breakthroughs get glamorized in pop culture’s version of therapy, but in real life, change comes slowly.
+Quick-fix breakthroughs get glamorized in pop culture’s version of therapy and shape our expectations of how therapy will work for us, but in real life, change comes slowly.

 How Long DOES it Take for Therapy to Work?

 A huge study (source below) was conducted in 2001 of 10,000 people.
 It showed that about 20 sessions (that’s about six months of weekly sessions) were needed for 50% of people to experience notable symptom improvement.
 With a full year of treatment, that number jumped to 75%.

 The numbers change depending on how researchers measure “improvement” and there are many studies that can be used to argue different timelines, but this massive study is the reference point I use in my work.